 Households in temporary accommodation

-Additional information is available within the release and accompanying Quality report.
+Additional information is available within the accompanying Quality report.

 Datasets and interactive tools

 Telephone: 0300 025 5055